 In many cases, new or flare-up of long-standing back problems should begin to settle within 6 weeks without the need to see a healthcare professional.

 For most back pain problems, you'll not normally need an X-ray or MRI scan.

-Speak to a healthcare professional as soon as possible if you:
+Speak to your pharmacist as soon as possible if you: